MichAdeola/Credit_Score_Classification/README.md

 # Results
 Based on the results obtained throughout the data analysis process, we can make the following observations:

 - There was a lot of missing data.
-I therefore performed an initial clean-up on xlsx(excel) to upgrade the data relating to the same "customer_id", before integrating it into python for others cleaning.
+I therefore performed an initial cleanup in excel to update the data relating to the same "customer_id", before integrating the dataset in python for further cleanup of misleading values, in order to have consistent data.
+- After pre-processing, The data were standardized and the categorical variables encoded by different methods;
-- After pre-processing, I used 3 distinct methods to select the features for predicting the target "credit score" :
+- Then, I have used 3 distinct methods to select the features for predicting the target "credit score" :
   - Firstly, I have used the correlation matrix method, for selecting the variables most correlated with the target.
 I considered moderate (>|0.3|) and strong (>|0.5|) correlation thresholds with the encoded target variable.
 The result was 8 variables.
   - Then, to confirm my choice of features, I have used the Recursive Feature Elimination (RFE) method to bring the 8 best features too.
     The comparison between the 8 features of the RFE method and those initially chosen with the correlation matrix, do not all match.
 Only 4 are similar.